Diaphragm (optics): Iris diaphragms versus other types

 A natural optical system that has a diaphragm and an aperture is the human eye.
 The iris is the diaphragm, the pupil is the aperture.
 In the human eye, the iris can both constrict and dilate, which varies the size of the pupil.
 Unsurprisingly, a photographic lens with the ability to continuously vary the size of its aperture (the hole in the middle of the annular structure) is known as an iris diaphragm.

 An iris diaphragm can reduce the amount of light that hits a detector by decreasing the aperture, usually with "leaves" or "blades" that form a circle.

 In the early years of photography, a lens could be fitted with one of a set of interchangeable diaphragms, often as brass strips known as Waterhouse stops or Waterhouse diaphragms.
 The iris diaphragm in most modern still and video cameras is adjusted by movable blades, simulating the iris of the eye.

 The diaphragm has two to twenty blades (with most lenses today featuring between five and ten blades), depending on price and quality of the device in which it is used.
-Straight blades result in polygon shape of the diaphragm opening, while curved blades improve the roundness of the iris opening.
+Straight blades result in a polygon shape of the diaphragm opening, while curved blades improve the roundness of the iris opening.
 In a photograph, the number of blades that the iris diaphragm has can be guessed by counting the number of diffraction spikes converging from a light source or bright reflection.
 For an odd number of blades, there are twice as many spikes as there are blades.

 In case of an even number of blades, the two spikes per blade will overlap each other, so the number of spikes visible will be the number of blades in the diaphragm used.
 This is most apparent in pictures taken in the dark with small bright spots, for example night cityscapes.
 Some cameras, such as the Olympus XA or lenses such as the MC Zenitar-ME1, however, use a two-bladed diaphragm with right-angle blades creating a square aperture.